derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/06/2023 16:14:51 : 3 Database Admins walked into a NoSQL bar.
+11/06/2023 16:14:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Unix is user friendly.
-It's just very particular about who its friends are.
+How to explain the movie Inception to a programmer?
+When you run a VM inside another VM, inside another VM ... everything runs real slow!
 <!-- replace-with-joke ends -->